Curzio Malaparte

 Curzio Malaparte (/it/; born Kurt Erich Suckert; 9 June 1898 – 19 July 1957) was an Italian writer, filmmaker, war correspondent and diplomat.
-Malaparte is best known outside Italy due to his works Kaputt (1944) and The Skin (1949).
+Malaparte is best known outside Italy for his works Kaputt (1944) and The Skin (1949).
 The former is a semi-fictionalised account of the Eastern Front during the Second World War and the latter is an account focusing on morality in the immediate post-war period of Naples (it was placed on the Index Librorum Prohibitorum).

 During the 1920s, Malaparte was one of the intellectuals who supported the rise of Italian fascism and Benito Mussolini, through the magazine 900.
 Despite this, Malaparte had a complex relationship with the National Fascist Party and was stripped of membership in 1933 for his independent streak.
 Arrested numerous times, he had Casa Malaparte created in Capri where he lived under house arrest.
 After the Second World War, he became a filmmaker and moved closer to both Togliatti's Italian Communist Party and the Catholic Church (though once a staunch atheist), reputedly becoming a member of both before his death.

 Biography

 Background

-Born Kurt Erich Suckert in Prato, Tuscany, Malaparte was a son of a German father, Erwin Suckert, a textile-manufacturing executive, and his Lombard wife, née Evelina Perelli.
+Born Kurt Erich Suckert in Prato, Tuscany, Malaparte was a son of a German father, Erwin Suckert, a textile-manufacturing executive, and his Lombard wife, Evelina (née Perelli).
 He was educated at Collegio Cicognini in Prato and at La Sapienza University of Rome.
 In 1918 he started his career as a journalist.
 Malaparte fought in the First World War, earning a captaincy in the Fifth Alpine Regiment and several decorations for valor.

 His chosen surname Malaparte, which he used from 1925 onward, means "evil/wrong side" and is a play on Napoleon's family name "Bonaparte" which means, in Italian, "good side".

 National Fascist Party

-In 1922, he took part in Benito Mussolini's March on Rome.
+Malaparte joined the National Fascist Party of Benito Mussolini in September 1922.
+Contrary to claims he made later, he did not take part in the March on Rome that brought the Fascists to power.
 In 1924, he founded the Roman periodical La Conquista dello Stato ("The Conquest of the State", a title that would inspire Ramiro Ledesma Ramos' La Conquista del Estado).
 As a member of the Partito Nazionale Fascista, he founded several periodicals and contributed essays and articles to others, as well as writing numerous books, starting from the early 1920s, and directing two metropolitan newspapers.

 In 1926, he founded with Massimo Bontempelli the literary quarterly "900".
 He later became a co-editor of Fiera Letteraria (1928–31), and an editor of La Stampa in Turin.
 His polemical war novel-essay, Viva Caporetto!
 (1921), criticized corrupt Rome and the Italian upper classes as the real enemy (the book was forbidden because it offended the Royal Italian Army).